 For the topping:

-Serve warm or at room temperature with vanilla ice cream or whipped cream.
+Serve warm with whipped cream or vanilla ice cream.